kevanbtc/XRPL-Template-system/README.md

 This runs the policy‑driven swarm in dry‑run mode and writes a structured JSON run log to `output/ai_runs/`.

+## Developer Setup

+See the Windows-focused runbook in `docs/operations/DEV_ENV.md` for:

+- Dependency installation
+- Scoring and grouped index generation
+- Weekly history snapshots
+- AI swarm dry-run
+- Optional Docker usage

+Quick helper: `tools/weekly.ps1` will score, generate the index, snapshot history, and run the AI dry-run in one go.

+## CI

+GitHub Actions installs dependencies, caches pip, runs tests, executes the AI dry-run, and uploads forensic run logs (if present) as artifacts.
+See `.github/workflows/ci.yml`.

 ---

 ## System Architecture